eeberhard/aica-api/docs/docs/getting-started/03-installation-and-launch.md

 the image has been built, launching the configuration a second time will be much faster as the results are cached.

 ![aica-launcher-studio](./assets/aica-launcher-studio.png)

+## Manual installation and launch

+For advanced users or users that deal with headless machines, there exists the option to [manually perform the login, build and launch steps](../reference/02-manual-installation-launch.md) that the AICA Launcher handles automatically.